+Front View

-Front View PREPARE MOTOR - Read these instructions FIRST, completely and thoroughly 1.
-Set the Remote Transmitter to Channel 1 (for single channel Remote, skip this step).
-2. Press and Hold the my button; the red LED light should blink for at least 5 seconds.
-3. Disconnect Power for five (5) full seconds.
-CLOSE 4.
-Connect Power for ten (10) full seconds. (my) 5.
-Disconnect Power for five (5) full seconds.
-6. Connect Power.
-The Awning should move, then stop on its own.
-7. Press and hold the Programming button for ten (10) seconds, watching for two (2) OPEN separate jogs back and forth, several seconds apart.
-Indicator Lights Note : A single jog is defined as a quick two-direction movement of the motor.
+PREPARE MOTOR - Read these instructions FIRST, completely and thoroughly

+- 1. Set the Remote Transmitter to Channel 1 (for single channel Remote, skip this step). - 2.
+Press and Hold the my button; the red LED light should blink for at least 5 seconds. - 3.
+Disconnect Power for two (2) full seconds. - 4.
+Connect Power for ten (10) full seconds. - 5.
+Disconnect Power for two (2) full seconds. - 6.
+Connect Power.
+The Awning should move, then stop on its own. - 7.
+Press and hold the Programming button for ten (10) seconds, watching for two (2) separate jogs back and forth, several seconds apart.

+Note: A single jog is defined as a quick two-direction movement of the motor.

 8. Press and Hold the CLOSE and OPEN buttons together, release when the Awning jogs.
-Channel Note : The Awning now moves ONLY while holding down the CLOSE $^{igodoldoldoldoldoldoldoldoldoldoldoldoldol$ Selector SET PROPER DIRECTION OF MOTOR ROTATION Button.
-9. Press the OPEN button to check the direction of the motor.
-Note : The fabric must roll from the top of the Roller Bar, when opening the Awning.
-10. If the direction is incorrect, change direction by holding the my my button until the motor jogs.
+Note: The Awning now moves ONLY while holding down the CLOSE♠ or OPEN♥ button.

+SET PROPER DIRECTION OF MOTOR ROTATION

+- 9. Press the OPEN button to check the direction of the motor.
+Note: The fabric must roll from the top of the Roller Bar, when opening the Awning. - 10.
+If the direction is incorrect, change direction by holding the my button until the motor jogs.
 Press the OPEN button again to check for the correct direction of the motor rotation.

+Rear View

+Programming

+Button is

+this small

+opening

+located inside

-Rear View SET THE CLOSED AND OPEN POSITIONS 11.
-Move the Awning to the desired Closed position.
-Note: Fabric must roll over top of Roller Bar.
-12. Press and Hold the my and OPEN buttons together; release when the Awning begins to Open .
-13. Press the my button to Stop the Awning at the desired Open setting.
-14. Make desired adjustments to the Open position.
-Programming 15.
-Press and Hold the my and CLOSE buttons simultaneously; release them when the Awning Button is located begins to Close .
-Let the Awning stop on its own at the Closed position set in step 11. inside 16.
-Press and Hold the my button; release when the Awning jogs.
-This step stores the new Open this small opening and Close positions. . ↓ Note: If steps 8 - 15 fail, unplug the Awning, plug it back in, then begin again from step 8. ė FINALIZE PROGRAMMING OF MOTOR 17.
-Press and Hold the Programming button; wait for a jog.
+SET THE CLOSED AND OPEN POSITIONS

+- 11. Move the Awning to the desired Closed position.
+Note: Fabric must roll over top of Roller Bar. - 12.
+Press and Hold the my my and OPEN buttons together; release when the Awning begins to Open. - 13.
+Press the my button to Stop the Awning at the desired Open setting. - 14.
+Make desired adjustments to the Open position. - 15.
+Press and Hold the my and CLOSE buttons simultaneously; release them when the Awning begins to Close.
+Let the Awning stop on its own at the Closed position set in step 11. - 16.
+Press and Hold the my w button; release when the Awning jogs.
+This step stores the new Open and Close positions.

+Note: If steps 8 - 15 fail, unplug the Awning, plug it back in, then begin again from step 8.

+FINALIZE PROGRAMMING OF MOTOR

+- 17. Press and Hold the Programming button; wait for a jog.
 This completes the procedure.
-Note : The Awning now operates with a touch and release of the OPEN or CLOSE button.

-18. Test the Awning for correct one-touch operation, using the OPEN and CLOSE buttons.
+Note: The Awning now operates with a touch and release of the OPEN or CLOSE button. - 18.
+Test the Awning for correct one-touch operation, using the OPEN and CLOSE buttons.